fixm-ccb/FIXM-Core-4.2.0/docs/general-guidance/fixm-core.md

 This example shows the FIXM encoding of vertical range \[FL240;FL250\].
 It satisfies the basic data plausibility/correctness rule “*The lowerBound shall always be lower than the upperBound*" that is identified in [this chapter](general-guidance/general-rules-for-data-correctness).
-It qualifies as valid FIXM core usage.
+It qualifies as valid FIXM Core usage.

----

-!> Example of FIXM core usage NOT satisfying the requirement on data correctness
+#### Example of FIXM Core usage NOT satisfying the requirement on data correctness

 ```xml
 <fx:aircraft>